 I was brought up surrounded by exceptional cooking from my Mauritian mother and Turkish-Cypriot father; appreciating the huge range of flavours available in the culinary world is something I actively seek out and happily partake in on a daily basis.
 And so, naturally, I spent the best part of 2015 on one big 8 month-long trip, eating my way around the world.

 I studied Astrophysics at university and worked in a software company for several years – neither of which automatically marry themselves with the love of travel and food.
 But I was always planning the next flight and dreaming of the next tasty morsel.

-I now spend most of my time either eating, travelling, or creating content about the two.
+I now spend most of my time eating, travelling, writing, presenting, reporting and creating content about food and travel.
 I absolutely love this weird and wonderful path life ended up taking me down.
 As it stands right now, I wouldn’t change it for the world.

 This blog chronicles my thoughts, experiences and endeavours along my global journey of discovery.
-I’m still finding my way, and probably always will be.
 All words and photography are my own and I hope you enjoy them.

 P.S.
 If you’re a regularly reader, or one of those awesome people that always writes a comment under my Instagram posts – I’d like to take this opportunity to say THANK YOU.
 And if anyone else would like to say hi, I would love to hear from you.
 Feel free to drop me an email, or give me a wave over on Instagram, Twitter, Facebook or YouTube.

 P.P.S.
 If you’re a business or brand interested in working with me, head on over here.